pingcap/docs-cn/tools/dm/manually-handling-sharding-ddl-locks.md

 #### Arguments description

++ `worker`:

+    - Flag; string; `--worker`; optional
-- `worker`: flag; string; `--worker`; optional; can be specified multiple times; if it is not specified, this command queries the lock information related to all DM-workers; if it is specified, this command queries the lock information related only to the specified DM-worker.
+    - It can be specified repeatedly multiple times.
+    - If it is not specified, this command queries the lock information related to all DM-workers; if it is specified, this command queries the lock information related only to the specified DM-worker.

++ `task-name`:

+    - Non-flag; string; optional
-- `task-name`: non-flag; string; optional; if it is not specified, this command queries the lock information related to all tasks; if it is specified, this command queries the lock information related only to the specified task.
+    - If it is not specified, this command queries the lock information related to all tasks; if it is specified, this command queries the lock information related only to the specified task.

 #### Example of results